twitter-archive/pycascading/README.md

 into each other.

 More examples for the different use cases can be found in the examples folder.
-See also the the docstrings in the sources for a complete documentation of the arguments.
+See also the docstrings in the sources for a complete documentation of the arguments.

 To try the examples, first build the Java sources as described below in the